tushar6263/Todolist-ReactApp/README.md

 # Todolist-ReactApp

-## Description Todolist-ReactApp is a simple and intuitive to-do list application built with React.
-The app allows users to efficiently manage tasks by adding, editing, completing, and deleting to-do items.
-It is designed with a clean, user-friendly interface and provides a smooth experience across devices.

 ## Features - **Add New Tasks**: Users can add new tasks to their to-do list using the input field and "Add" button. - **Mark Tasks as Completed**: Users can mark tasks as completed by clicking the "Complete" button next to each task. - **Edit Existing Tasks**: Users have the ability to edit the content of any task by clicking the "Edit" button. - **Delete Tasks**: Users can delete tasks that are no longer needed by clicking the "Delete" button. - **Responsive Design**: The application is fully responsive, ensuring that it works seamlessly on both desktop and mobile devices.

 ## How to Run the Application Follow these steps to get the Todolist-ReactApp up and running on your local machine: